1908 Stirling Burghs by-election: Campaign

 Polling Day was fixed for the 22 May 1908, one month after the death of Sir Henry.

 All the newspapers dwelt on the court connections of Ponsonby's father and brother, and of his having been a page to Queen Victoria.
 The electors were fascinated by an advanced radical with such an impeccable upper class, not to say royal, background.

 Result

-The Liberals held the seat and managed a slightly increased majority;
+The Liberals held the seat and managed an increased majority;

 Ponsonby derived some benefit from the general atmosphere of a miniature general election that surrounded the by-elections of Asquith's new ministers.